-Team USA’s Andy Wacker, Cody Reed, and Hayden Hawks ran as a pack near the front up the first climb of the race.
+The US Ultra Trail Team’s Andy Wacker, Cody Reed, and Hayden Hawks ran as a pack near the front up the first climb of the race.
 They would gradually spread out over the first 24km of the race.
 Mario Mendoza, David Roche, and Tyler Sigl were not far behind over the first half of the race.
 Mendoza had come in with a strategy of holding back a little early, then making a push forward in the second half of the race.
 That strategy paid off today as he would move inside of the top 10 by the finish as Mendoza finish in 9th place to lead team USA.
 Reed slipped back a little after halfway on the hot and exposed climbs, but would push back up a few places in later stages of the racing to claim 15th place.
 Wacker fought to stay in the top 20 at 20th place and round out the scoring for the men’s team.
 That was enough for Team USA men to grab 3rd place and a podium position.
 Mendoza remarked, “I was shocked and happy to finish in 9th, but I was happier to see Team USA podium.”
 Hawks and Roche worked through a tough day to finish 81st and 198th, respectively.
 Sigl had repeated asthma attacks that forced him to drop at 41km.

-Ladia Albertson-Junkans lead the way early on for the US women.
+Ladia Albertson-Junkans lead the way early on for the women’s US Ultra Trail Team.
 Albertson-Junkans was surprised to find that she was running in 2nd for the women on the first climb and remaining in the top 5 through the aid station at 24km.
 A group of four US women consisting of Anita Oritz, Caitlin Smith, Corrine Malcolm, and Megan Roche were close together as all came through halfway within about 5 minutes.
 Keely Henninger would be just little off the pack of four.
 With the heat and exposed climbs after halfway, most of the women commented that their bodies could not seem to get enough fluids, as many of them dealt with cramps.
 Albertson-Junkans would struggle with vomiting and periods of needing to walk, but still finished in 13th place to lead the women.
 Albertson-Junkans said, “It was a good lesson to just keep yourself moving.”
 Ortiz, Malcolm, and Smith would continue to stay close finishing in 43rd, 44th, and 48th.
 Megan Roche and Henninger fought through their own tough day to finish 72nd and 75th, respectively.

-For several US athletes this event marked just the latest in years of success at world championship competition.
+For several US Ultra Trail Team athletes this event marked just the latest in years of success at world championship competition.
 With his bronze team medal here in Badia Prataglia, Andy Wacker is the first trail athlete to win medals in 3 different world championship events.
 Andy finished 2nd at the 2015 WMRA Long Distance Mountain Running Championships in Zermatt, Switzerland where the men’s team also won silver.
 At the 2016 WMRA World Mountain Running Championship in Sapareva Banya, Bulgaria Andy was part of the first ever gold medal winning men’s team.
 Ladia Albertson-Junkans was also part of Team USA at the 2016 WMRA World Mountain Running Championship helping the US women take home team bronze.
 Anita Ortiz made her first world team in 2002 with an 11th place at the WMRA World Mountain Running Trophy event in Innsbruck, Austria.
 A few short years later at the 2006 WMRA World Mountain Running Trophy in Bursa, Turkey, Anita helped the US women win their first ever gold medal.

 For the women’s results, Adeline Roche of France won the women’s individual title in a time of 5:00:44.
 She would also have a teammate close behind for 2nd as Amandine Ferrato of France ran 5:00:47.
 Silvia Rampazzo, representing the host country Italy, came 3rd in 5:11:07.
 Like the men’s team champion, the French women put 5 women in the top 10 to be on top of the podium as IAU Trail World Champions in a combined time of 15:17:43.
 Italy would be second in 16:05:08 and Spain 3rd in 16:26:05.
-The USA women’s team finished 6th in 17:30:43.
+The women’s US Ultra Trail Team finished 6th in 17:30:43.
 This years championships had 23 scoring men’s teams and 21 scoring women’s teams.
 The top 3 athletes for each team score.

-Quotes from the athletes:
+Quotes from US Ultra Trail Team athletes: